-- (a) who is employed or engaged in an entity other than the service; and - (b) whose functions include, or may include, performing direct corporate service support for the service that allows the person access to corporate or operational information in the possession of the commissioner; and - (c) who is declared by regulation to be an external service provider for this part.
+- (a) who is employed or engaged in an entity other than the service; and - (b) whose functions include, or may include, performing direct corporate service support for the service that allows the person access to corporate or operational information in the possession of the commissioner; and former officer, for part 7A and any reference to a disciplinary declaration, see section 7A.1(1)(b).

+(c) who is declared by regulation to be an external service provider for this part.